Gastric cancer screening

 The two main modalities for gastric cancer screening are upper endoscopy and contrast radiography.

 Upper endoscopy — Upper endoscopy allows for direct visualization of the gastric mucosa and for biopsies to be obtained for diagnosing precancerous lesions such as gastric atrophy, intestinal metaplasia, or gastric dysplasia in addition to gastric cancer.
 Although it is more invasive and has a higher cost, upper endoscopy is also more sensitive for diagnosing a variety of gastric lesions as compared with alternative diagnostic strategies.
 (See 'Test performance' below.)

 Contrast radiography — Double-contrast barium radiographs with photofluorography or digital radiography can identify malignant gastric ulcers, infiltrating lesions, and some early gastric cancers.
 However, false-negative barium studies can occur in as many as 50 percent of cases .
 In early gastric cancer, the sensitivity of a barium study may be as low as 14 percent .
 The one scenario in which a barium study may be superior to upper endoscopy is in patients with linitis plastica.
 The decreased distensibility of the stiff, "leather-flask" appearing stomach is more obvious on the radiographic study, and the endoscopic appearance may be relatively normal.
-(See "Early gastric cancer: Epidemiology, clinical manifestations, diagnosis, and staging", section on 'Diagnosis' and "Clinical features, diagnosis, and staging of gastric cancer", section on 'Diagnosis'.)
+(See "Early gastric cancer: Epidemiology, clinical manifestations, diagnosis, and staging" and "Clinical features, diagnosis, and staging of gastric cancer", section on 'Diagnosis'.)